Skip to content

 docker compose down -v

 Removes containers + volumes.
-Re-running docker compose up -d starts a clean cluster.
+Re-running docker compose up -d --wait starts a clean cluster.

 What just happened